Is TheRecW training only offered in Ohio?

 What about transportation?
 Do I need a car?

 Having a car is convenient, but not needed by students who live on campus.
-A convenience store is within a short walk of student housing, and students frequently carpool for more shopping choices in Chillicothe after getting to know one another.
+Students frequently carpool for more shopping choices in Chillicothe after getting to know one another.
 At the start and end of each program, we provide students with free shuttle service to the Columbus airport and Greyhound bus station.

 What will I have when I finish my training?